heejaeyunajang/fiberphotometry/README.md

 # fiberphotometry

-This repository contains preprocessing, analysis, and visualization code for fiber photometry recordings during a temporal wagering task.
+This repository contains preprocessing, analysis, and visualization code for fiber photometry recordings (dopamine and acetylcholine) during a temporal wagering task.
 The recordings are fiber photometry measurements of an optical sensor (GRAB), aligned to behavioral events across multiple reward and block conditions.

 This repo supports:
 - Extraction of average fluorescence signals aligned to task events